jtwaleson/vanta-unofficial-api/README.md

 ## About

 This is a tiny unofficial API client for Vanta.
 It is not affiliated with Vanta and is not supported by Vanta.
+Usage of this API is NOT recommended as it can be changed at any time by Vanta, there are no guarantees.

 Vanta uses a GraphQL API that is not documented.
 For some things that are not exposed over the regular REST API, this client may be useful.

 Personally I use it to track the status of people who have completed custom tasks.
 There is no overview in the Vanta UI to see or export this data.